 Apricot and Blueberry Tart Recipe

 The combination of soft, baked apricots and blueberries plus crisp, buttery crust paired with bright and refreshing Sparkling Wine tastes like a perfect summer day.
-A natural with Iron Horse Summer’s Cuvee.
+A natural with Iron Horse Summer’s Cuvée.
 No apricots or blueberries?
 This summer fruit tart recipe is also forgiving — use whatever fruit you love.
 Makes a 9-inch tart.

 Ingredients

-1 1/2 lbs apricots
+1 ½ lbs apricots

-1 pint blueberries
+1 pt blueberries

-1/4 cup sugar
+¼ cup sugar

-1 Tbsp Sparkling Wine (just a sip out of the bubbly you are going to serve)
+1 tbsp sparkling wine (just a sip out of the bubbly you are going to serve)

 1 tsp Cointreau

-Zest from half lemon
+Zest from half a lemon

-A few drops of fresh squeezed lemon juice
+A few drops fresh-squeezed lemon juice

-1 9″ disk of your favorite tart dough, preferably all butter
+1 9" disk of your favorite tart dough, preferably all butter

 A bit of flour for sprinkling

-9″x 2″ glass pie dish (or make as a galette)
+9" x 2" glass pie dish (or make as a galette)

 Parchment paper

-How To Make
+How to Make

 1